bitlap/smt/docs/howToUse_en.md

 ## @jacksonEnum

-The `jacksonEnum` annotation is used to provide `Jackson` serialization support for all Scala enumeration type parameters in the primary constructor of the class. (jackson and jackson-scala-module dependency needs to be introduced)
+The `@jacksonEnum` annotation is used to provide `Jackson` serialization support for all Scala enumeration type parameters in the primary constructor of the class. (jackson and jackson-scala-module dependency needs to be introduced)

 - Note
     - `verbose` Whether to enable detailed log. default is `false`.